Send the link below via email or IMCopy

 Don't be afraid to test out crazy ideas.

-With digital signage it's not the end of the world if there's a typo or wrong font color on screen.
-You'll be able to design, update, distribute, and change content in minutes.
+It's not the end of the world if there's a typo on screen.
+You'll be able to design, update, distribute, and change content within minutes.

 P.S.
 We're here in case you get stuck